 Tenure track evaluation criteria

 Tenure track evaluation criteria are based on the principles of predictability, transparency, and comparability with international standards.
-The performance is evaluated through three dimensions:
+The performance is evaluated through the following dimensions:

 - Research and/or artistic and professional work,

 - Teaching, and

 - Service (activity in scientific community, academic leadership and societal interaction)

 The evaluation is carried out as a comprehensive overall assessment, and the same criteria are used both in recruitment and in promotion assessments.